dotBANNED/deletegoogle/README.md

 - [Notes in your mailservice](https://mailfence.com/) - Implemented in some email services, mailfence is one that supports it for example.

-## A good all-in-one solution can be hosting your own Nextcloud server/Synology/ownCloud server!
+### A good all-in-one solution can be hosting your own Nextcloud server/Synology/ownCloud server.